camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 import ZeebeTaskSelectionImg from './assets/zeebe-user-task-selection.png';

 Camunda 8.5 introduces a new [user task](/docs/components/modeler/bpmn/user-tasks/user-tasks.md) implementation type: Zeebe user tasks.
-Zeebe user tasks have a couple of benefits, including running directly on the automation engine, removing dependencies and round trips to the Tasklist web app, and a more powerful API.
+Zeebe user tasks have several benefits, including:

+- Running directly on the automation engine
+- Removing dependencies and round trips to Tasklist
+- A more powerful API

-In this guide, you will learn
+In this guide, you will learn:

-- Under which circumstances you should migrate
+- Under which circumstances and when you should migrate
-- To decide when to migrate and to estimate the impact on their project
+- Estimating the impact on a project
 - The steps you need to take for a successful migration without interrupting your operations

 ## Decide on your migration path

-Zeebe user tasks require to migrate both the user tasks in your diagrams and the task API.
-You can migrate in your own pace.
-If you should migrate now or later, and what is required to migrate, depends on your current setup and future plans.
+Zeebe user tasks require migration of the user tasks in both your diagrams and the task API.

+With this in mind, you can migrate at your own pace.
+If you should migrate now or later, and what is required to migrate depends on your current setup and future plans.

-Use the following decision helper questionaire to figure out what's right for you.
+Use the following decision helper questionnaire to figure out what's right for you:

 <FormViewer schema={ userTaskMigrationDecisionHelperForm } customStyles={{
     border: "none",